Here’s a tip I picked up about using contrast to make your vocals translate really well.

 Avoid Only One Mixing Perspective

-A constant reference level is very important to making sure your mix sounds the way you want.
+A constant reference level is my explanation very important to making sure your mix sounds the way you want.

-But I would call it a mistake to not test your mixes at different volumes.
+But I would call it a Look At This mistake to not test your mixes at different volumes.

 Because of how your ears work, you hear things differently at different volumes.
 Working at different volume levels helps you make the best mixing decisions.